 Frontal Sinus Massage

-- Massage firmly in small circular motions while slowly working your way towards your temples.
+Massage firmly in small circular motions while slowly working your way toward your temples.
+Repeat 5-10 times.

 Sphenoid Sinus Massage

 Is the pain behind your nose and eyes, and you are sure it’s not a tension headache or migraine.
 Place your pointer fingers between your nasal bone and the corner of the eyes.
 Hold firm pressure for about 15 seconds.
 Slowly stroke down each side of the bridge of your nose and repeat 5-10 times.

 Feel free to combine and repeat these massage techniques until your sinus headache symptoms subside.
 You can also combine sinus massage with other remedies like warm compresses, steam inhalation, and aromatherapy to enhance the effects.